meows/racket/tests/linear-sequence.md

 ## Abstract

-Given this function $f$, describe the role of the constants $a$ and $b$.
+1. Given this function $f$, describe the role of the constants $a$ and $b$ in terms of velocity and position on a linear sequence.

    $f(n) = an + b$

-1. If you were to graph this function, what would happen as $a$ became smaller or larger?
+2. If you were to graph this function, what would happen as $a$ became smaller or larger?
-2. If you were to graph this function, what would happen as $b$ became smaller or larger?
+3. If you were to graph this function, what would happen as $b$ became smaller or larger?
-3. What would happen to the graph if I multiplied all the results of $f$ by
+4. What would happen to the graph if I multiplied all the results of $f$ by
    $-1$?
-4. What should I change to move the graph up or down and side to side?
+5. What should I change to move the graph up or down and side to side?
-5. If we are graphing the inputs and outputs of a function onto a 2-dimensional graph, where the horizontal axis represented the inputs, and the vertical axis represented the outputs, what sort of graph would we never expect to see, and why?
+6. If we are graphing the inputs and outputs of a function onto a 2-dimensional graph, where the horizontal axis represented the inputs, and the vertical axis represented the outputs, what sort of graph would we never expect to see, and why?

 ## Applied

-1. Use $f$ to generate a new linear sequence of 5 values using starting from
+1. Use $f$ to generate a new linear sequence of 5 values starting from $f(0)$:
-   $f(0)$:

    $f(n) = -\frac{1}{3}n + -4$